 First, I think neurodiversity should be celebrated!
 Neurodiversity is the theory that neurological differences, such as in autism or ADHD, should be respected as part of natural variation in the human genome.

-Neurodiversity brings great talents, skills, and innovative and insightful ways of thinking and problem-solving to our world.
-Neurodiversity represents a pillar of our society, upon which our greatest thoughts and inventions have been built.
+Neurodiverse individuals bring great talents, skills, and innovative and insightful ways of thinking and problem-solving to our world.
+Adults who are neurodiverse represent a pillar of our society, upon which our greatest thoughts and inventions have been built.
 Behind the term “neurodiversity”, stand many unique individuals, with their own life stories of triumph and hardship.

 As a psychologist, I love getting to know each person who is neurodiverse or on the autism spectrum as the unique and wonderful person they are!
 I love being able to cheer on their accomplishments, as well as to be there to provide support and strategies for them to overcome their hardships and achieve the life they define as fulfilling.